MegaTransparency/MegaTransparency/tims_time_log.md

 3/19/17

+* 3:40PM - 4:05PM: tweeting with folks that lead to decision to make detailed log of Socrata to BigQuery ETL and add more info about who competing with and when to readme
 * 5:11AM - 6:21AM: debugging script that copies Socrata datasets to BigQuery and sending tweet to BigQuery outreach person
 * 3:30AM - 3:51AM: adding income goals to readme
 * 1:40AM - 3:30AM: cleaning up mission statement, adding details to readme